 A conviction for open and gross lewd and lascivious behavior carries serious consequences, including a possible state prison sentence.
 A second conviction requires the defendant to register as a sex offender.
+Contact a Concord open and gross lewd and lascivious behavior attorney if you have been charged.
+Call Attorney Chris Spring at (617) 513-9444.

 In order to convict a defendant of open and gross lewd and lascivious behavior, the Commonwealth must prove beyond a reasonable doubt that: